altermarkive/training/machine-learning-engineering/machine-learning-engineering.md

 - Statistical rigor (not just single value metrics but also confidence intervals)
 - Regression monitoring (and trends)
 - (Automated) reporting

+Running full benchmarks on a foundation model is expensive.
+Use a tiered approach:

+- Tier 1 (fast, cheap, always-on): small fixed subsample per benchmark - catches regressions and confirms basic correctness; runs on every commit or daily.
+- Tier 2 (medium, per-release): larger stratified subsample - enough statistical power to compare models reliably.
+- Tier 3 (full, gated): complete benchmark suite - run before a major release or when Tier 2 shows a signal worth investigating.

+Gate progression: only escalate if the cheaper tier raises a flag or a release milestone is reached.
+This keeps CI cost manageable while ensuring the full suite is run when it matters.

 ---